-An introduction to the study of human anatomy, physiology and the kinds of diseases which affect man.
-Diseases will be studied from historical and contemporary points of view, with particular references to causes, means of transmission, normal and abnormal functioning of the body.
+An introduction to the study of human anatomy, physiology with a comprehensive study of diseases which affect man.
+Diseases will be studied from historical and contemporary point of view, with particular references to causes, means of transmission, normal and abnormal functioning of the body.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.